Venue: HMS Phoebe, BCP Civic Centre, Bournemouth BH2 6DY. View directions

 |

-Youth Justice Service Plan 2025-2026 To present the Youth Justice Plan for 2025/26.
-There is a statutory requirement to publish an annual Youth Justice Plan which must provide specified information about the local provision of youth justice services.
-This report summarises the Youth Justice Plan for 2025/26, with a copy of the Plan appended.
-The Youth Justice Plan needs to be approved by the full Council.
-Additional documents: |
+To present the Youth Justice Plan for 2025/26.
+There was a statutory requirement to publish an annual Youth Justice Plan which had to provide specified information about the local provision of youth justice services.
+This report summarised the Youth Justice Plan for 2025/26, with a copy of the Plan appended.
+The Youth Justice Plan needed to be approved by the full Council.

 |